ibm-cloud-docs/language-translator/customizing.md

 ### Example request
 {: #train-model-example-request}

 The following example request uses a forced glossary file, _glossary.tmx_, to customize the `en-es` base model.
-See the [Forced glossary customization](#forced-glossary) section for an example forced glossary TMX file.
+For an example of the forced glossary TMX file, see [Forced glossary customization](#forced-glossary).

 Replace `{apikey}` and `{url}` with the service credentials you copied in the first step.